123.1 Policy

 • To provide course instructors a letter outlining College-approved accommodations, academic adjustments, and/or auxiliary aids.
 This may be delivered electronically or as hard copy.

-• To appeal in written form any request for accommodations, academic adjustments, and/ or auxiliary aids denied by the dean of student affairs or the Human Resources office, depending upon the circumstances.
+• To appeal in written form any request for accommodations, academic adjustments, and/ or auxiliary aids denied by the dean of student affairs or the Human Resources office,

 • To notify the Disability Resources Office should any problems with requested and approved accommodations, academic adjustments, and/or auxiliary aids arise during the semester, or to appeal, when necessary, to the dean of student affairs.